executablebooks/MyST-Parser/docs/using/syntax.md

 **Short-hand options with `:` characters**.
 If you only need one or two options for your directive and wish to save lines, you may also specify directive options as a collection of lines just after the first line of the directive, each preceding with `:`.
+Then the leading `:` is removed from each line, and the rest is parsed as YAML.

 For example: